MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/globalizing-portal.md

 - Numeric, currency, weight, and measure conventions
 - Sorting rules

+>[!NOTE]
+> For a list of standard country/region codes used by Microsoft, see the [Official Country/Region List](https://globalready.azurewebsites.net/marketreadiness/OfficialCountryregion).

 **Localizability** is the process of preparing a globalized app for localization and/or verifying that the app is ready for localization.
 Correctly making an app localizable means that the later localization process will not uncover any functional defects in the app.
 The most essential property of a localizable app is that its executable code has been cleanly separated from the app's localizable resources.

 - Strings translated into different languages can vary greatly in length.
 So, design your UI to accommodate different text lengths and font sizes for labels and text input controls.